pasupulaphani/node-cache-redis/README.md

 ## Prerequisites

-This module requires nodejs v4 or above as it has dependencies on constious es6 components such as Map, Set, Promise etc.
+This module requires nodejs v4 or above as it has dependencies on es6 components such as Map, Set, Promise etc.

 ### Getting started